 Xylitol is frequently found in chewing gum and mints and can be used in place of sugar in many bakes and is easily added to tea and coffee.
 Check the list of ingredients on packets to know if a product contains xylitol.

-Although the general consensus is that xylitol is good for dental health, some opponents claim that it has unfavourable effects on the digestive tract and its ‘natural’ label is misleading.
-During the extraction process, chemicals are added to produce xylitol and there have been anecdotal reports that it has a mild laxative effect, causing digestive discomfort.
+Although the general consensus is that xylitol is good for dental health, some opponents claim that when eaten in excess it may have unfavourable effects on the digestive tract and its ‘natural’ label is misleading.
+During the extraction process, chemicals are added to produce xylitol and there have been reports that it has a mild laxative effect, which may, for some people, cause digestive discomfort.